Izardo/pands-project-2021/README.md

     <em>Iris Data Set Menu</em>
 </p>

-<ul><li>Option 1: <em>View basic summary information</em> gives a preview of the 5 first and last rows of the data set, the data shape, data types etc., the statistical summary (Grouped by Species) and the count of species with percentile.
+<ul><li>Option 1: <em>View basic summary information</em> gives a preview of the 5 first and last rows of the data set, the data shape, data types etc., the statistical summary (grouped by Species) and the count of species with percentile.
 <li>Option 2: <em>View full data set</em> shows all records in the data set.
-<li>Option 3: <em>View boxplot</em> opens a new window with displaying 4 graphical plots (one of each variable) for all three species.
+<li>Option 3: <em>View boxplot</em> opens a new window displaying 4 graphical plots (one of each variable) for all three species.
 <li>Option 4: <em>View violin plot</em> opens a new window displaying 4 graphical plots (one for each variable) for all three species.
 <li>Option 5: <em>View histogram</em> opens 4 windows, each displaying a graphical plot of the individual variables, grouped by species.
 <li>Option 6: <em>View pair plot</em> opens 1 window displaying 12 plots.
 Each plot combines the data of two variables, grouped by species.